endurantgames/cosmiclegends/src/classes/knight.md

     You have a variant of Totem Class's
     *_Does Whatever a Totem Can_ Class Ability*,
-    *Does Some Things a Totem Can Do*:
+    *Does Many Things a Totem Can Do*:
     When you use your Nature Core Power Word in a Power Stunt or Combo roll, add 2 dice as if you had a skill or fighting style that applies to such a use.